oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-azure-machine-learning-to-make-predictions-from-your-data/rule.md

 ---

 Azure Machine Learning provides an easy to use yet feature rich platform for conducting machine learning experiments.
-This introduction provides an overview of ML Studio functionality, and how it can be used to model and predict interesting rule world problems.​
+This introduction provides an overview of ML Studio functionality, and how it can be used to model and predict interesting rule world problems.

- ​